mifeet/pyfluent-iterables/README.md

 ### Installation
 The library is available at [pypi.org](https://pypi.org/project/pyfluent-iterables/).
-It can be installed with `pip install pyfluent-iterables`
+It can be installed, e.g., with `pip install pyfluent-iterables`.

 ### Factory methods
 Here are some examples of using the factory methods.
 Note that they can also be conveniently used for creating an equivalent of collection literals.